Vladimir-Suzdal: Suzdalian period

 The veneration of the Theotokos as a holy protectress of Vladimir was introduced by Prince Andrew, who dedicated to Her many churches and installed in his palace a revered image, known as Theotokos of Vladimir.

 As part of the Christian world, Rus' principalities gained a wide range of opportunities for developing their political and cultural ties not only with Byzantium but with the European countries, as well.
 By the end of the eleventh century, Rus' gradually fell under the influence of Roman architecture.
 Whitestone cathedrals, decorated with sculpture, appeared in the principality of Vladimir-Suzdal due to Andrey Bogolyubsky's invitation of architects from "all over the world".
-These cathedrals, however, are not identical to the Roman edifices of Catholic Europe and represent a synthesis of the Byzantine cruciform plan and cupolas with Roman whitestone construction and decorative technique.
+These cathedrals, however, are not identical to the edifices of Roman Catholic Europe and represent a synthesis of the Byzantine cruciform plan and cupolas with Roman whitestone construction and decorative technique.
 This mixture of Greek and Western European traditions was possible only in Kievan Rus'.
 One of its results was a famous architectural masterpiece of Vladimir, the Church of Pokrova na Nerli, a symbol of cultural originality of Suzdalia.

 In the early Middle Ages, Rus' principalities were similar to other European countries culturally and in historical development.
 Later on, however, the Rus' polities and Europe began diverging due to a number of factors.
 The East-West Schism of 1054 was one of the reasons for this.
 Barely noticeable in the eleventh century, it became very obvious two centuries later during the resistance of the citizens of Novgorod to the Teutonic Knights.
 Also, by the middle of the twelfth century, the dominating influence of the Kievan Rus’ (some historians do not consider it possible to even call it a state in the modern sense of the word) began to wane.
 The famous Theotokos of Vladimir, an icon of the Virgin Mary, was moved to Vladimir.
 From this time on, almost every principality began forming its own architectural and art schools.

 The invasion of Batu Khan and subsequent domination of Rus' lands by the Golden Horde was also a turning point in the history of Russian culture and statehood.
 Mongol rule imposed its principles of state on the northeastern Rus' principalities, which were very different from those of Western Europe.
 In particular, Russia adopted a principle of universal subordination and undivided authority.